reactjs/react.dev/content/docs/reference-react-dom.md

 > Note:
 >
 > `findDOMNode` is an escape hatch used to access the underlying DOM node.
-In most cases, use of this escape hatch is discouraged because it pierces the component abstraction.
+In most cases, the use of this escape hatch is discouraged because it pierces the component abstraction.
 [It has been deprecated in `StrictMode`.](/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage)

 ```javascript
 ReactDOM.findDOMNode(component)